AnnikaStein/AI_Safety_2021/april_21/eval_attack/README.md

 # Evaluation
-#### Performance of the model, information about the sampels and attacks
+#### Performance of the model, information about the samples and attacks

 ## Raw performance